crane-cloud/backend/.github/pull_request_template.md

 # Description

-Please include a summary of what the PR does adding relevant motivation and context.
+Please include a summary of what the PR does adding relevant information, motivation and context.

 ## Type of change